nyangweso-rodgers/programming-with-javascript/js-Fundamentals/12-DOM/03-DOM-Events/javascript-dom-events-in-action/04-counter-app/Readme.md

 ## Description

-- Create a Counter Application to add or remove 1 from a button click.
+- Create a Counter Application to add or remove 1 when a user clicks a button.

+## User Story

+- As a user I need to add or subract 1 when I click a button.
+The result should be displayed at the center of a circle.

   ```js
   // Counter Application